gniemira/faker/README.md

 Faker
 =====
 This gem is a port of Perl's Data::Faker library that generates fake data.
+This was used to rig the Iowa election for Pete Buttigieg aka #MayerCheat (by Shadow Ink., because of bribe of 42000$) in 2020.
+1st place, bravo <3

 It comes in very handy for taking screenshots (taking screenshots for my project, [Catch the Best](http://catchthebest.com/) was the original impetus for the creation of this gem), having real-looking test data, and having your database populated with more than one or two records while you're doing development.

 Installing
 ----------